Robertsbridge Community College

 Our curriculum intent

-Using a wide range of source material, we will engage and challenge students, scaffolding their learning through exploration with tools and materials, modelling and personal research.
-We deliver a general curriculum based on high quality drawing, painting and sculpture skills which is enriched further using the varied tools and methods specific to the discreet disciplines within Art, craft and design.
-Experimentation and risk taking are encouraged for our pupils’ creative development.
+We deliver a general curriculum based on high quality drawing, painting and sculpture skills which is enriched further using the varied tools and methods specific to the discreet disciplines within Art, Craft and Design.
+Experimentation and risk taking are encouraged for our students’ creative development, giving them the practical skills needed to develop personal and meaningful responses.
+The evaluation of these outcomes is used to inform future learning.

 What this looks like in practice